PLPAcademy/day-3-assignment-mariamtondwe/README.md

 C) Update your PATH
 D) Run Dart Doctor

-answer is B (dowload the Dart DDK)
+B) Download the Dart SDK

 2. Which command verifies the Dart installation on macOS?